Maryland, New York & Oklahoma Add Telemedicine

 Sadly, not every state currently offers telemedicine as an option for medical marijuana patients.
 That said, a few states are starting to add telemedicine to their existing medicinal marijuana programs.
 Among these states are New York and Oklahoma.

-In addition to these states, Green Health also offers telemedicine in Maryland and Missouri, where we offer both in-person clinics and telemedicine.
+In addition to these states, Green Health also offers telemedicine in Missouri, where we offer both in-person clinics and telemedicine.
 Be on the lookout for more states in the coming months!

 Click your state to begin scheduling a Green Health Telemedicine medical marijuana appointment: